-Prompted by the fluffy ricotta, I decided to layer the yellow beets with the cheese as a riff on lasagna, with the beet slices replacing the lasagna sheets.
+Prompted by a batch of fluffy ricotta in my fridge, I decided to layer the yellow beets with the cheese as a riff on lasagna, with the beet slices replacing the lasagna sheets.
 Yellow beets are milder in flavor than red beets, and their nutty, buttery flavor wouldn’t overpower the cheese.
 I also feared the red beets would completely saturate the dish with their magenta color, which, while lovely to look, threatened to irrevocably tint my pristine ricotta.
 This is a visually motivated dish.

 Roasted Yellow Beet and Ricotta Tian